Dark New Day

-Band history
+History

 Formation and Twelve Year Silence (2004–2005)

 The group initially formed under the name Dark Blue in late 2004 by childhood friends Brett Hestla of Virgos Merlot, Troy McLawhorn of DoubleDrive, Clint Lowery of Sevendust and his brother Corey Lowery of Stereomud, Stuck Mojo, and Will Hunt of Skrape.
 After signing a deal with Warner Bros.
 Records, they began recording their debut album with producer Ben Grosse, whose previous production credits include Filter, Fuel, Sevendust, and Alter Bridge.
 It was reported that the group were to make their live debut at Wills Pub in Orlando, Florida however the band announced on the fan forum that they never said they would play that show and they had previous engagements that prevented them from playing on that date.
 On January 29, it was announced that the group were changing their name from Dark Blue to Dark New Day, no reason was given for the change.
 The group set Twelve Year Silence as the title of their debut album and posted their songs, Taking Me Alive, Lean and Heal In Time, on their Myspace.
 The group selected Brother as the first single from their album, which charted at No. 7 on the US Mainstream Rock chart, and announced tour dates supporting Chevelle.
 The song Taking Me Alive was included in the soundtrack for 2005 film House of Wax due May 3 via Maverick Records.
 The group announced more shows running from July through to September with Seether and Crossfade as well as a couple of solo shows.

 Twelve Year Silence was released on June 14, charting at No. 103 on the Billboard 200 selling over 12,000 copies in its first week.
 The second single from the album Pieces, which charted at No. 28 on the US Mainstream Rock chart, was included in the compilation album Best of the Taste of Chaos.